 Figure 7.
 The middle of stage II (melting stage).
 The melting front is marked by the vertical m.
 The strong heating of gold with a laser continues, the contact temperature is 6.35 kK, the melt thickness is a quarter of a micron.
-Because of the heating, the pressure increases with time and the pressure profile looks like a mound with a maximum slightly to the right of the heating layer, compare from figure 1.
+Because of the heating, the pressure increases with time and the pressure profile looks like a mound with a maximum slightly to the right of the heating layer, cf. from figure 1.
 Two steep sections with high pressure gradients are clearly visible on the pressure profile.
 They are at x = -0.6 m and x = 1.2 m.
 Behind these areas, the p profile smoothly falls outward from the contact.
-The outer portions are acoustic waves emitted from the heating layer in stage I (i.e., before melting).
-Tilting of simple Riemann waves on steep sections due to the focusing characteristics leads to the nucleation of shock waves on these sections.
+The outer portions are acoustic waves emitted from the heating layer in stage I (i.e. before melting).
+Tilting of simple Riemann waves on steep sections.
 Focusing is due to non-linear effects in simple waves.
 Rollover occurs later in time with respect to the moment of time t = -0.2 ns, shown in this figure.